Roibal/Geotechnical_Engineering_Python_Code/Ventilation-Mining-Engineering/README.md

-**Ventilation Engineering Python Code for the Mining Engineering Industry**
+# Ventilation Engineering Python Code for the Mining Engineering Industry

 The purpose of this repository is to collect python code developed by Joaquin Roibal during his Master's degree for use by Ventilation Engineers in the Mining Industry.
 Primary Implementation is using a Raspberry Pi Sensehat to collect and analyze ventilation data.

-Short Description of files contained in this github repository:
+**Short Description of Python files contained in this github repository**:

 "Meas_Test.csv" is formatted data recorded with raspberry pi sensehat for 4 days in a laboratory setting, "Meas_Test2.csv" is a similarly formatted collection of data from 10/15/2016-10/20/2016 in Socorro, NM